jpetazzo/jpetazzo.github.io/_posts/2024-05-12-understanding-kubernetes-dns-hostnetwork-dnspolicy-dnsconfigforming.markdown

 ---
 layout: post
-title: "Kubernetes DNS, hostNetwork, dnsPolicy, and nameserver limits"
+title: "Understanding DNS resolution on Linux and Kubernetes"
 ---

 I recently investigated a warning message on Kubernetes that said: `DNSConfigForming ...
 Nameserver limits were exceeded, some nameservers have been omitted`.
+This was technically a Kubernetes *event* with `type: Warning`, and these usually indicate that there's something wrong, so I wanted to investigate it.

-I thought it might be helpful to others to explain how Kubernetes DNS works and how it gets configured to understand that message (and Kubernetes DNS in general).
+This led me down a pretty deep rabbit hole about DNS resolution on Linux in general and Kubernetes in particular.
+I thought it might be helpful to others to explain how this all works, just in case you have to troubleshoot a DNS issue some day (and as we now, [it's always DNS][isitdns]) on Linux or on Kubernetes.

 ## Kubernetes DNS in theory

 Kubernetes provides DNS-based service discovery.
 When we create a service named `foo` in namespace `bar`, Kubernetes creates a DNS entry, `foo.bar.svc.cluster.local`, that resolves to that service's `ClusterIP`.

 Any pod in the cluster can resolve `foo.bar` or `foo.bar.svc` and obtain that service's `ClusterIP`.
-Any pod in the same `bar` namespace can even just resulve `foo` to obtain that `ClusterIP`.
+Any pod in the same `bar` namespace can even just resolve `foo` to obtain that `ClusterIP`.

 This means that when we write code that will run on Kubernetes, if we need to connect to a database, we can put `db` as the database name (instead of hardcoding an IP address) or e.g. `db.prod` if we want to connect to service `db` in namespace `prod`.